SoftSec-KAIST/Fuzzle/README.md

 $ python3 ./scripts/visualize.py <TXT_PATH> <COV_PATH> <OUT_PATH> <SIZE>
 ```
 - `<TXT_PATH>`: path to .txt file for the chosen maze.
 Note that such files are
-  automatically created under `txt` directory when generating a benchmark.
+  automatically created under the `txt` directory when generating a benchmark.
 - `<COV_PATH>`: path to .gcov file that contains coverage information.
 The
   script for running fuzzers (`run_tools.py`) saves hourly coverage results in
 the output directory.